Introduction to transgenderism, transsexualism, & gender identity

 ||Their gender identity: This involves their "internal sense of being either male or

 ||Their birth-identified or physiological gender: The genitalia of the vast majority of newborns are clearly

 or female, and remain so throughout life.
 Their appearance generally determines the sex that they are assigned at birth.

 The vast majority of people are cisgendered: they will mature with their biological sex, gender identity and physiological gender in harmony.
-For example, for a typical woman:

-- She will identify as a female.
+- Identify as a female.
 By the age of one, she might show a preference for more feminine-typical toys.
 By age three she will probably have a definite sense of being a boy or girl.
 By age five, she will "... come to believe that sex is unchanging with time.
 This is the point at which many people think that a child's gender identity becomes fully established and fixed.
 Then all the child's energy seems to focus on adopting behaviors consistent with that sex."
 2

 A similar process happens for cisgender males.

 Those who don't fit neatly into the two gender binary system: